 A small but popular venue is The Mercury Lounge, where a little band called The Strokes was discovered in 2012.

-In the Lower East Side, check out Sidewalk Café for a chance to get up close and personal with the next Regina Spektor.More Info (click to expand)
+In the Lower East Side, check out Sidewalk Café for a chance to get up close and personal with the next Regina Spektor.More Info (click to show all)

 11. Go to the theatehhhh